 Needless to say, they aren’t sold by the mere “idea” of security vs. the enforcement of same via government oversight.
-Even on Christmas Day, Wells Fargo’s Chris Harvey warns that a bitcoin implosion could “spill over” into stock market.
+Even on Christmas Day, Wells Fargo’s Chris Harvey warns that a bitcoin implosion could “spill over” into the stock market.

-Taking a step back, there are plenty of innovations going on in our world which have high risks, potentially high rewards with unknown economic affects.
+Taking a step back, there are plenty of innovations going on in our world which have high risks, potentially high rewards with unknown economic effects.
 Take what’s going on with the legalization of marijuana or tax cuts.
 To the general public that largely views Bitcoin as “science fiction,” we only hope that we don’t have a meltdown like we did in 2008.
-Other than that, I encourage you to read up up cryptocurrencies and appreciate how sophisticated the minds are behind these concepts.
+Other than that, I encourage you to read up on cryptocurrencies and appreciate how sophisticated the minds are behind these concepts.
 If we can apply this kind of brainpower to the economy for economic prosperity, just think of how far the stock market can go and how much benefit can be derived from payment innovations.

-In the meantime, Santa does not take Bitcoin, but he will take a well protected check with OrboAnywhere!
+In the meantime, Santa does not take Bitcoin, but he will take a well-protected check with OrboAnywhere!
 Happy New Year from your friends at OrboGraph.